ARTICLE I – Organization Name and Purpose

 These bylaws may be amended or altered by the president of the board and/or a two-thirds vote of the board of directors or by a majority of the members at any regular or special meetings, provided that notice for the meeting includes the proposals for amendments or alterations shall be submitted to the board or the members in writing at least 10 days in advance of the meeting at which they are to be acted upon.

 Section 1: There is no term limits for board members.
-Board members may be removed with 2/3 of vote or voluntary removal.

 ©Black Owned and Operated Movement (BOOM)